ueberdosis/tiptap/docs/api/nodes/paragraph.md

 ---
 description: Mom, look!
-I wrote a paragraph in the Internet.
+I wrote a paragraph on the Internet.
 icon: paragraph
 ---